Monthly Archives: August 2019

 We were invited to a BBB Bonspiel.
 Don’t know what a Bonspiel is, I didn’t either.
 It is a curling term for tournament.
 So we packed up the Neenamobile and headed to Tofield, Alberta to take part in the Bocce Ball, Backgammon and Billards Tournament.
 Brenda and Robert hosted 44 people for this really fun afternoon.

 We also had the opportunity to play golf at the beautiful Coal Creek Golf course.
 It is a reclaimed coal mine owned by good friends.
-Thank you
+Thank you Dana for a great day!

 While we were up north, we took the opportunity to see Ron and Bonnie on their farm in Vegreville.
 Ron and Bill go back 50 years and have been really good friends to each other.